 Sunset Cliffs Natural Park is another easy trail known for its position along the coastal bluffs of San Diego.
 As you wander this trail, you are sure to pass dozens of vehicles that park along the same cliffs to enjoy the sunset or head down to the beach.

-Many recommend this trail at low tide, making it easy to spot creatures in the tide pools below.
+We recommend this trail at low tide because it’s easy to spot creatures in the tide pools below.
 If you’re the more hands-on type, there are plenty of stairways down to the rocks as well.
 This is also a popular spot for surfing, so there is always something going on regarding mid-hike entertainment.

 When you’re finished, pull some picnic supplies out of your car and set up a scenic spot on the cliffs to enjoy your post-hike reward.